Unravel Music Copyright Laws With Experienced Legal Help

 Purpose and character of use are how the person uses the material, and the court is more likely to allow it if the use is educational or not for profit.

 The nature of the work is how the person used the material.
-The court might be more lenient if the use was creative in nature.
+The court might be more lenient if the use was creative.

 The amount of work used is how much of your copyrighted material the person used.
 If they used it in full, then that is likely to be worse than if they used just a small part of it.